Training - When Disaster Meets Conflict

 Section two is about fieldwork and details how to conduct context analysis and risk assessment as well as how to plan and stay healthy during the course of field research.

 The final section is largely comprised of checklists and key considerations to assist researchers in managing their own personal security, both in terms of preventive and reactive measures.

 The Manual is available in English, French, and Arabic.
 A Spanish translation will be available soon.

 In addition to releasing the manual, we have teamed up with ISS and the Erasmus University of Rotterdam to raise awareness of individuals about safety in the field, as well as to develop institutional measures which can and should be taken to increase the safety of researchers during the fieldwork.

 Universities have long lagged behind in creating a security system for researchers including a policy, training, and insurance.

 This MOOC teaches you to develop accountable, high-quality and ethical responses to disaster in conflict-affected areas.
-It stimulates participants to think about humanitarian aid in contexts where conflict is ongoing, lingering, or has characterized the setting in recent times, as well as about the hard choices and dilemmas faced by humanitarian actors in conflict settings.
+It stimulates participants to think about humanitarian aid, DRR and disaster response in contexts where conflict is ongoing, lingering, or has characterized the setting in recent times, as well as about the hard choices and dilemmas faced by humanitarian actors in conflict settings.
 Moreover, you will learn to distinguish the different challenges and effective, positive examples of aid in three types of conflict settings.